glee2429/llm_certainty_eval/README.md

 1. A Python library implementing self-reflection certainty (section 3.2 of the paper).
 2. A standalone example showing how to use the library (see `demo.py`).
-3. Development notes in `WRITEUP.md`.
+3. Design rationale (see README's Design Decisions section).

 ### Expected Output Structure